Xbloro/xbloro.github.io/_posts/2020-12-26-criminal_forensics.md

 ![founded](/assets/images/CrimForensic/founded.png?raw=true "founded")

-We can see that the file "client.zip.aes" and the binary "GuiEncryption.exe" were last accessed 2 minutes before the breach of specOps.
+We can see that the file "client.zip.aes" and the binary "GuiEncryption.exe" were last accessed 2 minutes before the breach.

 That what we are looking for !
 Lets extracts them.
 (Look for their path in the NTUSER.DAT entry and go with the file explorer and then right click -> extracts files).

-Since we are playing with a binary, i suggest that u drop it in a excluded zone from ur AV and zip+pass it immediatly.
+Since we are playing with a binary, i suggest that u drop it in an excluded zone from ur AV and zip+pass it immediatly.
 We will execute it in a VM.

 Let's go with Flare VM :)

 The binary looks like, as it name sugest, an aes encryption tool.

-Using peBear we can see that he have a dependency called "mscorlib", one of .net base class libraries that every program in C# depends on it.
+Using peBear we can see that it have a dependency called "mscorlib", one of .net base class libraries that every program in C# depends on it.
 That mean our PE is a .net.
 That will be ez to RE.

 We can use the tool [Detect it eazy](http://ntinfo.biz/index.html) as well :